AaltoSciComp/scicomp-docs/help/garage.rst

    * Try to arrive between 13:00 - 13:15 if possible.
 Please don't
      arrive early since we have other meetings then.

+   * Want to reserve a session in advance?
+Contact us by :doc:`chat or email </rse/contact>` and we can confirm when a good supporter will be there.

 .. admonition:: Planned disruptions
    :class: important